arnab64/SentimentAnalysis_LexiconGeneration/README.md

 This repository contains the codes for generation of lexicon and using it to compute sentiment of sentences using machine learning approach (classification).

+#####Methodology
-The methodology will be described in detail in the report.
-However, the steps can be briefly mentioned as follows
+The methodology will be described in detail in the report which will be shared in a link here.
+The steps can be briefly mentioned as follows:

 - Generation of the corpus-dependent lexicon from a part of an annotated corpus.
 - Using the generated lexicon to find the raw scores of words from the rest of the corpus.